Michal Hubínek

-Michal Hubínek (born 10 November 1994) is a Czech professional footballer who plays as a midfielder for Polish club Bruk-Bet Termalica Nieciecza.
+Michal Hubínek (born 10 November 1994) is a Czech professional footballer who plays as a midfielder for Dynamo České Budějovice.

 Club career

-He made his senior league debut for Bohemians 1905 on 23 June 2015 in a Czech First League 3–2 home win against Viktoria Plzeň.
+He made his senior league debut for Bohemians 1905on 23 June 2015 in a Czech First League 3–2 home win against Viktoria Plzeň.
 He scored his first senior league goal on 17 October 2015 in a Czech First League home draw against Zbrojovka Brno.

 On 5 October 2020, he joined Bruk-Bet Termalica Nieciecza in Poland on a season-long loan.

+On 18 August 2023, Hubínek signed a three-year contract with last team of the league table Dynamo České Budějovice.